Patryk-Sadowski/Supestore-Data-Analysis-Project-in-SQL/README.md

 ## How to use

 1. Download the repository to your machine.
-2. Import it in MySql do ETL(Extract, Transform, Load) if required
+2. Import `Superstore.sql` it in MySql do ETL(Extract, Transform, Load) if required

 ## Data Source
 The dataset was sourced from public of source